Galileo Galilei

-Galileo studied speed and velocity, gravity and free fall, the principle of relativity, inertia, projectile motion and also worked in applied science and technology, describing the properties of pendulums and "hydrostatic balances".
-He invented the thermoscope and various military compasses, and used the telescope for scientific observations of celestial objects.
-His contributions to observational astronomy include telescopic confirmation of the phases of Venus, observation of the four largest satellites of Jupiter, observation of Saturn's rings, and analysis of lunar craters and sunspots.
+Galileo studied speed and velocity, gravity and free fall, the principle of relativity, inertia, projectile motion, and also worked in applied science and technology, describing the properties of the pendulum and "hydrostatic balances".
+He was one of the earliest Renaissance developers of the thermoscope and the inventor of various military compasses.
+With an improved telescope he built, he observed the stars of the Milky Way, the phases of Venus, the four largest satellites of Jupiter, Saturn's rings, lunar craters, and sunspots.
+He also built an early microscope.

-Galileo's championing of Copernican heliocentrism (Earth rotating daily and revolving around the Sun) was met with opposition from within the Catholic Church and from some astronomers.
-The matter was investigated by the Roman Inquisition in 1615, which concluded that heliocentrism was foolish, absurd, and heretical since it contradicted Holy Scripture.
+Galileo's championing of Copernican heliocentrism was met with opposition from within the Catholic Church and from some astronomers.
+The matter was investigated by the Roman Inquisition in 1615, which concluded that his opinions contradicted accepted Biblical interpretations.

-Galileo later defended his views in Dialogue Concerning the Two Chief World Systems (1632), which appeared to attack Pope Urban VIII and thus alienated both the Pope and the Jesuits, who had both supported Galileo up until this point.
+Galileo later defended his views in Dialogue Concerning the Two Chief World Systems (1632), which appeared to attack and ridicule Pope Urban VIII, thus alienating both the Pope and the Jesuits, who had both strongly supported Galileo until this point.
 He was tried by the Inquisition, found "vehemently suspect of heresy", and forced to recant.
 He spent the rest of his life under house arrest.
-During this time, he wrote Two New Sciences (1638), primarily concerning kinematics and the strength of materials, summarizing work he had done around forty years earlier.
+During this time, he wrote Two New Sciences (1638), primarily concerning kinematics and the strength of materials.

 Early life and family

-Galileo was born in Pisa (then part of the Duchy of Florence), Italy, on 15 February 1564, the first of six children of Vincenzo Galilei, a lutenist, composer, and music theorist, and Giulia Ammannati, who had married in 1562.
-Galileo became an accomplished lutenist himself and would have learned early from his father a scepticism for established authority.
+Galileo was born in Pisa (then part of the Duchy of Florence) on 15 February 1564, the first of six children of Vincenzo Galilei, a leading lutenist, composer, and music theorist, and Giulia Ammannati, the daughter of a prominent merchant, who had married two years earlier in 1562, when he was 42 and she was 24.
+Galileo became an accomplished lutenist himself.

 Three of Galileo's five siblings survived infancy.
 The youngest, Michelangelo (or Michelagnolo), also became a lutenist and composer who added to Galileo's financial burdens for the rest of his life.
-Michelangelo was unable to contribute his fair share of their father's promised dowries to their brothers-in-law, who would later attempt to seek legal remedies for payments due.
-Michelangelo would also occasionally have to borrow funds from Galileo to support his musical endeavours and excursions.
+Michelangelo was unable to contribute his fair share of their father's promised dowries to their brothers-in-law, who later attempted to seek legal remedies for payments due.
+Michelangelo also occasionally had to borrow funds from Galileo to support his musical endeavours and excursions.
 These financial burdens may have contributed to Galileo's early desire to develop inventions that would bring him additional income.